ABDULAZIZ94/apply-angular-fire/README.md

 # overview
 this project is about implementation of angular-fire module.
-Fontaawosome module also used in this project.
+Fontaawosome module also used in this project. if refresh not working see router outlet :)
 # actors
     1. users
     2. writers